-Horn is SMU’s “Emerging Leader” for 2017; Native American Finance Officers Association’s “Executive of the Year” in 2014; and in 2012, she was named to Oklahoma Magazine’s “40 under 40” list.
+Horn is SMU’s “Emerging Leader” for 2017; Native American Finance Officers Association’s “Executive of the Year” in 2014; and she was named to NCAIED's and Oklahoma Magazine’s “40 under 40” lists.
 She has been quoted in the Wall Street Journal, interviewed on NPR, guest blogged for the AICPA, and was the cover feature for December 2018’s Native Business Magazine.
 She is also a regularly featured speaker at local, national and international events.
 Horn holds a BBA in Financial Consulting and an MS in Accounting from SMU in Dallas, TX.
 She is a licensed CPA in Illinois and Oklahoma.

 Each year, the SMU Alumni Board Nominations Committee chooses one individual to receive this prestigious award.
 Watch Lacey accept this award and give an acceptance speech.

 How does she do it all?
 Host Rachael Youngman (Choctaw Nation) interviews Lacey Horn, CEO of Native Advisory.
 Hear about her work, life, and stories about her ancestors.